mikerussellnz/momentum-scroller/README.md

 ### IMPORTANT

+Make sure boot camp trackpad driver is installed and scrolling is enabled.

 Before using this, you must set the "number of lines to scroll at a time" in the mouse control panel to 1 for this to work correctly (otherwise it will scroll too fast).

 This has been tested on a MacBook Pro with Windows 10 only.
 This will change the behaviour of any external mouse attached.
 This may also work with a magic mouse but that has not been tested.